ligato/docs/docs/plugins/vpp-plugins.md

 **Interface status usage**

-To read status data, use any tool with access to a given database (**etcdctl** for the ETCD, **redis-cli** for Redis, **boltbrowser** for BoltDB, etc).
+To read status data, use any tool with access to a given database (**etcdctl** for etcd, **redis-cli** for Redis, **boltbrowser** for BoltDB, etc).

 Let's read interface status data with `etcdctl`:
 ```
 etcdctl get --prefix /vnf-agent/vpp1/vpp/status/v2/interface/
 ```

-The command above returns status for all interfaces, which have it currently stored inside the ETCD.
-To read the status just for single interface, add its name to the end:
+The command above returns status for all interfaces that published to and stored in etcd.
+To read the status for just a single interface, append its name to the end of etcdctl command as so:
 ```
 etcdctl get --prefix /vnf-agent/vpp1/vpp/status/v2/interface/loop1
 etcdctl get --prefix /vnf-agent/vpp1/vpp/status/v2/interface/memif1
 ```
+!!! note
     Do not forget to enable status in the config file, otherwise, the status will not be published to the database.

 ## L2 plugin

-The VPP L2 plugin is a base plugin which can be used to configure link-layer related configuration items to the VPP, notably **bridge domains**, **forwarding tables** (FIBs) and **VPP cross connects**.
-The L2 plugin is strongly dependent on [interface plugin][interface-plugin-guide] since every configuration item has some kind of dependency on it.
+The VPP L2 plugin is used to configure VPP link-layer related configuration items, notably **bridge domains**, **forwarding tables** (FIBs) and **VPP cross connects**.

 ### Bridge domains

 The L2 bridge domain is a set of interfaces which share the same flooding or broadcasting characteristics.
 Every bridge domain contains several attributes (MAC learning, unicast forwarding, flooding, ARP termination table) which can be enabled or disabled.
-The bridge domain is identified by unique ID, which is managed by the plugin and cannot be defined from outside.
+The bridge domain is identified by a unique ID, which is managed by the plugin and cannot be externally defined.

-The L2 plugin defines individual proto definition for every configuration item, so the bridge domain is also defined by its own [model][bd-model].
-The definition consists of common bridge domain fields (forwarding, learning...), list of assigned interfaces and ARP termination table.
-Bridge domain interfaces are only referenced - the configuration of the interface itself (IP address, ...) lays on the interface plugin.
+The L2 plugin defines an individual model for every configuration item and a [bridge domain][bd-model] is no exception.
+The definition consists of common bridge domain fields (forwarding, learning...), a list of assigned interfaces and an ARP termination table.
+Bridge domain interfaces are only referenced - the configuration of the interface itself is handled by the interface plugin.
 Every referenced interface also contains bridge domain-specific fields (BVI and split horizon group).
 Note that **only one BVI interface is allowed per bridge domain**.

 The bridge domain does not have any mandatory fields except the logical name.
 In that case, an empty bridge domain with no interface or ARP entries is created.
-The bridge domain logical name is for the plugin-use and also as a reference in other configuration types dependent on the specific bridge domain.
-The bridge domain index can be obtained via retrieve, but the value is only informative since it cannot be changed, set or referenced.
+The bridge domain logical name can be used as a reference for other configuration types dependent on the specific bridge domain.

+The bridge domain index can be obtained via the usual retrievel methods (e.g. etcdctl get, REST, etc.), but the value is only informative since it cannot be changed, set or referenced.

 **Configuration example**

-**1. Using the key-value database** put the proto-modelled data with the correct key for bridge domains to the database ([key reference][key-reference]).
+**1. Using the key-value database** (etcd in our example) put the interface config data using the correct [bridge domain key][key-reference]).

-Example value:
+Example value in JSON format:

 ```json
 {